Step by Step guide about how to collect EV Code Signing Certificate after validation?

 So, if there is no support for the Windows SmartScreen, your users will face a warning.
 This is where a EV code signing certificate can help.
 Now that we have an idea about the EV code signed certificates let us understand how to collect one for your organization.

 Here is what you get in the package,

 - Hardware security module-based card- You will get a card with a chip that has a private key stored in it.
 The device or card is as per the HSM standards.

 - Reader for the HSM card-It is a device that reads the HSM card and locks your apps with the private key.

-- An acknowledgment letter is a letter from the certificate authority with all the necessary instructions and acknowledgment of the code-signed app.
+- An acknowledgement letter is a letter from the certificate authority with all the necessary instructions and acknowledgement of the code-signed app.

 Now that you know what is to expect from the EV code signing package let us understand the steps to collect it.

 How to Collect EV Code Signing Certificate?